MicrosoftDocs/memdocs/sccm/core/servers/deploy/install/list-of-prerequisite-checks.md

     -   SQL Server

-**Check existing stand-alone primary site for version and sitecode**.
-Verify that the primary site you plan to expand is a standalone primary site, and has the same version of Configuration Manager, but a different sitecode than the central administration site to be installed.
+**Check existing standalone primary site for version and site code**.
+Verify that the primary site you plan to expand is a standalone primary site, and has the same version of Configuration Manager, but a different site code than the central administration site to be installed.

 -   **Severity:** Error